VBernasconi/digital_musicology/milestone2.md

     * **tempo**: the major hypothesis regarding this aspect it that musics tend to have a faster tempo, regarding the stressful context of their productions
     * **mode**: according to what has been presented in class, we expect an increasing equilibrium between the repartition of major and minor modalities within musics.
 The two major hypothesis regarding these features are that music will tend to be shorter and tempo faster (according to literature, an increase up to 120 to 125 beats per minute)
-2. According to the increasing diversity of genres, we assume that the difference in-between similar genres, such as all the pop variety, is minimal.
+2. According to the increasing diversity of genres, we assume that the difference for the above features in-between similar genres, such as all the pop variety, is minimal.

 ### Concepts